Understanding moon gardening

 The Benefit from specific zodiac timing:

-Best during the waxing moon in an earth sign like Taurus.
-The grounding energy and increasing moonlight favor strong bonding and integration.
+Grafting: Best during the waxing moon in an earth sign like Taurus.
+The grounding energy and increasing moonlight favor strong bonding and integration, as sap flow rises.
+This is ideal during this time as gravity is now pulling upward, which helps the scion and rootstock fuse and heal. especially the days leading up to the full moon.

 Year-Round Planting Strategy

-Plant leafy greens and herbs during waxing moon phases under Cancer, Taurus, or Virgo.
-Prepare beds during fire season when planting is discouraged.- Summer:
+Spring: Plant leafy greens and herbs during waxing moon phases under Cancer, Taurus, or Virgo.
+Prepare beds during fire season when planting is discouraged.-

 In many corners of the world, seasoned gardeners have embraced the nuanced synergy between the lunar gardening calendar and the zodiac’s four-season cycle, merging cosmic wisdom with earthbound experience.
 From the humid tropics to the temperate north, this layered approach allows for remarkable flexibility and intuition in cultivating the land.